 Becoming an authorized user on a friend or family member’s credit card is another strategy that might help your credit.
 As an authorized user, the card issuer may report the account to the card bureaus under your name as well as under the primary cardholder’s name.

-If the credit card has flawless payment history and a low credit utilization rate, the addition of the account to your credit report might raise your credit score.
+If the credit card has a consistent on-time payment history and a low credit utilization rate, the addition of the account to your credit report might raise your credit score.
 On the other hand, being an authorized user could damage your credit score if the primary cardholder doesn’t manage the account the right way.

 Another potential way to add positive payment history to your credit report is with a credit builder loan.
 Like secured credit cards, credit builder loans tend to be easier to qualify for even if you lack previous credit history or have bad credit.